nictoul/Training-Java-Spring/README.md

 # Training-Java-Spring
 This is a simple java app to make some tests

-The app connect to a local SQL database.
-To remove that part you should comment the "spring-boot-starter-data-jpa" dependency in the "pom.xml" file
-You also need to comment all JPA related code (package JPA_ORM) and some code in the main file TrainingJavaSpringApplication

 # Setup of the project

 # local run